Extra Crunch support expands into Argentina, Brazil and Mexico – TechCrunch

 Beyond articles, Extra Crunch also features a series of reader utilities and discounts to help save time and money.
 This includes an exclusive newsletter, no banner ads on TechCrunch.com, Rapid Read mode, List Builder tool and more.
 Committing to an annual or two-year Extra Crunch membership will unlock discounts on TechCrunch events and access to Partner Perks.
 Our Partner Perks can help you save on services like AWS, Brex, Canva, DocSend, Zendesk and more.

-Thanks to all of our readers who voted on where to expand support for Extra Crunch, and thanks to all that participated in the Extra Crunch Beta in Latin America.
+Thanks to all of our readers who voted on where to expand support for Extra Crunch, and thanks to all who participated in the Extra Crunch beta in Latin America.
 If you haven’t voted and you want to see Extra Crunch in your local country, let us know here.
 We’re actively working on expanding support to more countries, and input from readers is greatly appreciated.

 You can sign up or learn more about Extra Crunch here.